SwethaMagesh/Weed_classification_ML/README.md

 ### VGG 16

 ---
+### FCN - Fully Convolutional Network
+-
+-
+---

 ## UNET and SEGNET for segmentation
 - [Code](https://github.com/milesial/Pytorch-UNet/blob/67bf11b4db4c5f2891bd7e8e7f58bcde8ee2d2db/unet/unet_model.py#L8)

+## Downsampling
+- Convolution and specially pooling operation reduce the size of image.
+This is called downsampling.
+- Normally the the height and width keep reducing and the depth keeps increasing
+- This is because it helps focus on a larger receptive field n helps extract more complex features of image.
+- EG: LeNet 5
+- *By down sampling, the model better understands “WHAT” is present in the image, but it loses the information of “WHERE” it is present.*

 ## UPSAMPLING
+- Need for upsampling:
 -

 ## BATCHNORM
 -
 ## TRANSFER LEARNING FOR object detection